Tuition and Aid

 SCHOLARSHIPS & AWARDS FOR FIRST-YEAR STUDENTS

 Henry Wells Scholarships are awarded to students who demonstrate outstanding academic achievement throughout their high school experience.
 Recipients are selected by the Admissions Committee and generally have a 94% cumulative grade point average in academic subject areas.
-A Henry Wells Scholarship includes a guaranteed first-year internship during Wells’ January Intersession, a $3,000 stipend to spend on an internship in your sophomore, junior, or senior year, and a $15,000 to $25,000 scholarship each year.
+A Henry Wells Scholarship includes a guaranteed first-year internship during Wells’ January Intersession, a $3,000 stipend to spend on an six-week experiential learning opportunity in your junior year, and a $15,000 to $25,000 scholarship each year.

 Presidential Scholarships are awarded to students who demonstrate academic excellence in high school with a cumulative grade point average of 90% or higher and a strong record of service to their schools and communities.
 The Admissions Committee selects recipients at the time of admissions based on information supplied in the application file.
 Recipients are awarded between $10,000 and $20,000 per year for four years of study at the College.